 Nonresident students seeking reclassification are required to complete a supplemental questionnaire including questions concerning their financial dependence, which will be considered along with physical presence and intent in determining reclassification.

 Residence determination dates are set each term.
-For semester term campuses, they are:

-Fall September 20 Spring January 25
+They are: Fall September 20 Spring January 25

 The residence determination dates for the four stages of CalStateTEACH are as follows: